home - Electricity

 KingoliteAcrylic base.
 30 kg.2016

 Modena15 kg.
-Turkish marble chips are used as filler.3150
+Turkish marble chips are used as a filler.3150

 It's also worth exploring the reviews.